 - Sacrifice: You neglect your needs and feelings to focus on your partner.
 You’re at the point where you can’t even define your needs or emotions anymore.

-- Delegating Emotions: It’s up to your partner to make you feel better.
-You have no responsibility for the codependent behaviors.
+- Delegating Emotions: You believe it’s up to your partner to make you feel better.
+You feel no responsibility for the codependent behaviors.

 6 Ways to Know If You Are a Codependent Partner